About the Research Group

 Antonia Baumann / © Der Knopfdrücker

-Antonia Baumann holds an MA in Translation and Interpreting from the University of Graz and is currently working as a graduate research assistant on the third-party funded research project Rethinking Translation Expertise: A Workplace Study (RETREX), led by Hanna RiskuShe is also completing a PhD thesis within the project, focusing on feedback in the translation industry.
+Antonia Baumann holds an MA in Translation and Interpreting from the University of Graz and is currently working as a graduate research and teaching assistant at the Centre for Translation Studies at the University of Vienna.
+From 2022 to 2024, she was a graduate research assistant on the third-party funded research project Rethinking Translation Expertise: A Workplace Study (RETREX), led by Hanna RiskuShe is also completing a PhD thesis within the project, focusing on feedback in the translation industry.
 Her research interests include sociological and socio-cognitive aspects of translation/interpreting, workplace research, and accessibility.
 Additionally, she works as a freelance Speech-to-Text Interpreter.

 Manuel Franco - Student Assistant